 But that’s a good thing!

-You may lose the vigour of youth but you can achieve far more as you age; all you have to do is believe and want it badly enough.
-In fact your hormonal changes are part of the reason you’re better equipped to deal with issues and challenges.
+You may lose the vigor of youth, but you can achieve far more as you age; all you have to do is believe and want it badly enough.
+In fact, your hormonal changes are part of the reason you’re better equipped to deal with issues and challenges.

 Today is the day to start your new life!

 One of the biggest differences as you age is that your testosterone levels will start to drop.
 In fact, they drop by approximately 1% every year after you turn 30.

 Unfortunately, a reduction in your testosterone levels has been linked with several other symptoms:

 - Reduced strength

 - Lower bone density – increasing the risk of breakage